SciLifeLab/TIDDIT/README.md

 Useful settings:

-It may be useful to increase the precision of TIDDIT, especially when searching the entire genome for disease causing variants.
-I usually set -p 7 and -r 5.

 In noisy datasets you may get too many small variants.
 If this is the case, then you may increase the -l parameter, or set the -i parameter to a high value (such as 2000) (on 10X linked read data, I usually set -l to 5).

 The cov module